LucyVers/Mental-health-issues-among-students-in-India/documentation/technical/data_description.md

      - Clearer insights into student workload distribution
      - Enhanced ability to study work-study balance effects

-3. Other Potential Transformations:
-   - [To be added after analyzing dataset]
-   - [To be added after analyzing dataset]
-   - [To be added after analyzing dataset]

 ### Import Process
 1. Create SQLite database
 2. Design table structure following naming conventions
 3. Import CSV data using SQLiteStudio's import wizard
 4. Transform data types where needed
 5. Validate data integrity

-## Variables
-[To be completed after analyzing the dataset]

-### Demographics
-- [To be added]

-### Mental Health Indicators
-- [To be added]

-### Academic Factors
-- [To be added]

-### Lifestyle Factors
-- [To be added]

-## Data Quality
-- [To be added]

-## Missing Values
-- [To be added]

-## Notes
-- All data transformations will be documented here
-- Original data will be preserved
-- Transformations will be reversible
-- Each transformation will be justified
-- This document will be updated as we analyze the dataset
-- All data transformations and cleaning steps will be documented here

 ## Data Import Results (April 1, 2025)
 ### Implementation Verification